US Senate confirms Gina Haspel as new CIA director

 The 61-year-old Haspel, a Russia specialist who spent her career in the clandestine service, takes over from Mike Pompeo, whom Trump recently made his secretary of state.

+Haspel is widely respected as a disciplined, non-political field agent.
+She rose to manage the global clandestine network before becoming the CIA's deputy director one year ago.

-Haspel endured a contentious confirmation process during which lawmakers criticized her work in the aftermath of the Sep 11, 2001 attacks, when she oversaw a secret prison in Thailand.
+But with her past suddenly in the spotlight, she endured a contentious confirmation process during which lawmakers criticized her work following the Sep 11, 2001 attacks, when she oversaw a secret prison in Thailand.

 It was there that Al-Qaeda suspects Abu Zubaydah and Abd al-Rahim al-Nashiri were water-boarded, an interrogation technique subsequently condemned as torture.

-Haspel pledged to lawmakers that she would not allow the CIA to return to using such brutal interrogation techniques, and that she would refuse to do something unlawful.
+Haspel pledged to lawmakers that she would "never ever" take the CIA back to enhanced interrogation techniques.

-While in her hearing she notably declined to describe the interrogation methods as "immoral," she wrote in a follow-up letter to lawmakers that the harsh program "is not one the CIA should have undertaken."
+While she notably declined to describe the interrogation methods as "immoral" at her confirmation hearing, she wrote in a follow-up letter to lawmakers that the harsh program "is not one the CIA should have undertaken."

 Number two Senate Republican John Cornyn said Haspel is well-liked within the CIA, and will provide "objective, unbiased, and unvarnished intelligence" to the president and policymakers.

-But Senate Democrat Elizabeth Warren insisted Haspel's past connection to practices now widely seen as torture should sound the alarm bell.

-"Patriotism and judgment are not the same thing," Warren said on the Senate floor.
-"And someone who puts protecting the agency above following the law cannot be trusted."
+"No one has ever been held accountable for the torture program and I do not believe those who were intimately involved in it deserve to lead the agency," Feinstein said in a statement after voting against Haspel.

+"What message does it send to the world if we reward people for presiding over what is considered to be one of the darkest chapters in our history?"

-The American Civil Liberties Union attacked Haspel's confirmation as "a complete disgrace to our democracy."
+The American Civil Liberties Union also attacked Haspel's confirmation, calling it "a complete disgrace to our democracy."

 "For the first time in the history of the United States, the CIA will be led by someone with a past role in the use of torture," Christopher Anders, deputy director of ACLU's legislative office, said in a statement.